Home » Drill String » Drill Collar Weight Calculation Methods

 Where,

-• This method does not take into account the hydraulic forces acting on the bottom end of the Drill Collars and on the shoulder areas between Drill Collars and the Heavy Weight Drill Pipe (HWDP) or Drill Pipes.
+• This method does not consider the hydraulic forces acting on the bottom end of the Drill Collars and the shoulder areas between Drill Collars and the Heavy Weight Drill Pipe (HWDP) or Drill Pipes.

 Drill Pipe Buckling is a problem that must be avoided at all times.
-Heavy Weight Drill Pipe (HWDP) or Drill Pipe Buckling induces stresses in the pipe which will cause premature pipe fatigue and pipe failure.
+Heavy Weight Drill Pipe (HWDP) or Drill Pipe Buckling induces stresses in the pipe, which will cause premature pipe fatigue and failure.

-Lubinski defined The Buckling Neutral Point as the point in the Drill Collar string below which the pipe is buckled (under compression) or will have a tendency to buckle, and above (Also under compression) which no buckling will occur.
+Lubinski defined The Buckling Neutral Point as the point in the Drill Collar string below which the pipe is buckled (under compression) or tends to buckle, and above (Also under compression) no buckling will occur.
 The buckling neutral point is calculated by the following equation,

 Buckling Neutral Point